 During the period 1st April to 15th June 2006 I was the Spinoza Visiting Professor at the University of Amsterdam, duties of which included two public lectures as well as leading a series of seminars with staff and graduate students at the University.
 In Autumn 2013 I spent a term in Cambridge as Diane Middlebrook and Carl Djerassi Visiting Professor of Gender Studies, where I worked on rethinking ideas about sex and gender from a processual perspective.

 In 2010 I was elected a fellow of the American Association for the Advancement of Science.
-For 2011-13, I was President of the British Society for the Philosophy of Science, and I am a former member of the Governing Board of the Philosophy of Science Association.
+For 2011-13, I was President of the British Society for the Philosophy of Science.
+From Jan 1, 2019, I have been Vice-President and President-Elect of the Philosophy of Science Association, and I shall be President for 2021-22.

 For online publications see my Google Scholar page: